Hey there, chicken lovers! Here at OverEZChickenCoop, we often get asked the question, “What should I put on the floor of my coop?”

 PROS: ✓ Free ✓ Natural ✓ Compostable

-Grass clippings can be used if you have enough but make sure the grass hasn’t been sprayed with pesticides or any other chemicals.
+Grass clippings can be used if you have enough but make sure the grass has not been sprayed with pesticides or any other chemicals.

 Chickens enjoy almost anything from the garden as well.
 Weeds, greens, lettuce, clover, and even broccoli will all win you brownie points with your chickens.